aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/opensearch-sink.md

 :::warning
 The current version of the OpenSearch sink connector is not able to automatically create daily indices in OpenSearch.
-Therefore you need to create the indices with the correct name before starting the sink connector.
+Therefore create the indices with the correct name before starting the sink connector.
 You can create OpenSearch indices in many ways including [CURL commands](/docs/products/opensearch/howto/opensearch-with-curl).